DataforGoodIsrael/ScholarsArticlesClustering/README.rst

 Solution
 ========

-- Filtering & Cleaning: Focus on scholars about coronavirus.
-(W2V)
+- Filtering & Cleaning: Focus on scholars about coronavirus (W2V).

-- Vectorization: Have a good representation of our articles on a vectors space.(Bio RoBERTa)
+- Vectorization: Have a good representation of our articles on a vectors space (Bio RoBERTa).

-- Clustering: Separate it by distance calculations or clustering algorithms.(K-Means & K-NN)
+- Clustering: Separate it by distance calculations or clustering algorithms (K-Means & K-NN).

-- Insights Generation: Extract insights.
-(SciSpacy NER, Summarization with BART, TextRank Keywords)
+- Insights Generation: Extract insights (SciSpacy NER, Summarization with BART, TextRank Keywords).

-- Visualization: Create a dashboard (Widgets)
+- Visualization: Create a dashboard (Widgets).

 Dashboard Example
 ==============